vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 Now, let's go over to Peakboard Designer and create an Event Hub data source.
 Whether you want to create a Peakboard app or a Hub Flow, the process for setting up the Event Hub data source looks the same.
 In our case, we're going to create a Peakboard app.

 We add a new Azure Event Hub data source.
-The must provide the connection string for both the Event Hub and the Storage Account along with the hub name and the storage account name.
+Then, we enter the connection strings for both the Event Hub and the storage account.
+We also enter the Event Hub name and the storage account name.

 ![image](/assets/2026-01-06/peakboard-azure-event-hub-data-source-settings.png)